danferth/todo/README.md

 ##Product pages
 - [ ] another `JSON` file with appnotes  and text?
 I think text should be hard coded but what about the whole bio chem deal ug!
+- [ ] appnotes on the page after cell line selection or working field entered
 - [x] get a quote and get me samples? how to auto place into forms...overlay?
 - [x] ~~pass `variables` to overlay form~~ use `sessionStorage` for product inquiry forms
 - [x] need to have system for dropdown or something for appnotes, or get from query? duh no yet!